joshbegley/nyt-latest/README.md

 `By Christine Hauser`\
 https://nytimes.com/live/2025/01/23/us/trump-news/after-his-jan-6-case-was-dropped-a-florida-man-is-arrested-on-a-gun-charge

-**Ichiro to Hall of Fame voter who didn't vote for him: Let's have a drink and chat**\
+**Ichiro Suzuki wants to meet with Hall of Fame voter who didn't vote for him**\
-`At the Hall of Fame press conference, Ichiro joined the ranks of many people around the globe in wondering why he didn’t get that one vote. `\
+`At a Hall of Fame news conference, Ichiro joined the ranks of many people around the globe in wondering why he didn’t get that one vote. `\
 https://nytimes.com/athletic/6083972/2025/01/23/ichiro-invitiation-hall-of-fame-voter/

 **Man United admit financial losses put club at risk of PSR breach**\